mtfoley/pr-compliance-action/README.md

 ## Functionality

 It looks for the following:
-- [x] PR Title formatted according to [@commitlint/conventional-commit](https://www.conventionalcommits.org/en/v1.0.0/).
+- [x] PR Title formatted according to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 - [x] PR Body refers to an issue, as detected by a regular expression
 - [x] PR originates from a protected branch e.g. "main", (based on head ref)
 - [x] PR includes modifications to specific files that should be reviewed carefully (e.g. package.json)